psyinfra/onyo/README.md

   - `--force`: silently overwrite the destination file if it already exists.
   - `--rename`: allow a `source` file to be renamed to a different (valid) file name.
+- `onyo mkdir directory...`:

+  Create `directory`(s).
+Intermediate directories will be created as needed (i.e. parent and child directories to be created in one call).

+  If the directory already exists, Onyo will throw an error.
+When multiple directories are passed to Onyo, all will be checked before attempting to create them.
 - `onyo cat asset-file...`:

   Print the contents of `asset` to the terminal without parsing or validating